 'This is unique to this university, as typically to complete an accredited degree from both disciplines students would need to enrol in a four-year double degree [such as a Bachelor of Commerce (Human Resource Management)/Bachelor of Arts (Psychology)],' Dr Flatau-Harrsion says.

-Another benefit is the professional development embedded in the degree.
+Another benefit of combining human resources and psychology is the professional development embedded in the degree.
 'Students will be completing a work integrated learning unit giving them practical experience,' Dr Flatau-Harrsion says.
 'They therefore enter the job market quicker and with more experience than competitors.'

 LeMarketing with psychological insight